Pylons/pyramid/docs/narr/unittesting.rst

 Without invoking any startup code or using the testing API, an attempt to run this view function in a unit test will result in an error.
-When a :mod:`pyramid` application starts normally, it will populate a :term:`application registry` using :term:`configuration declaration` calls made against a :term:`Configurator` (sometimes deferring to the application's ``configure.zcml`` :term:`ZCML` file via ``load_zcml``).
+When a :app:`Pyramid` application starts normally, it will populate a :term:`application registry` using :term:`configuration declaration` calls made against a :term:`Configurator` (sometimes deferring to the application's ``configure.zcml`` :term:`ZCML` file via ``load_zcml``).